Bundesliga

 There have been occasions of one person taking on a classic British managerial role, though, like Armin Veh and Felix Magath at Wolfsburg, who were both coach and sporting director in one.

-In terms of hierarchy within a club, though, the sporting director sits between the head coach and the chairman/president.
+In terms of hierarchy within a club, though, the sporting director sits between the head coach and the board/chairman/president.

-Ultimately, though, it's Kehl who is responsible for the sporting (i.e. on-field) aspects at the club.
+Ultimately, though, it's Kehl who is responsible for the sporting (i.e. on-field) aspects within the team.
 He and other sporting directors will often be seen on the touchline and in the dugout alongside the coach and the squad.
+Ricken above him is no less responsible, but is less involved in the day-to-day running of the team itself.

 All have a background in football, but the routes they took to reach their current positions are many and varied.

 Ralf Rangnick was the long-time sporting architect at RB Leipzig, also stepping in as coach when needed.
-The former Stuttgart, Hannover, Schalke and Hoffenheim boss oversaw the club's rise through the divisions over seven years, before he handed over the reins of sporting director to Markus Krösche.
+The former Stuttgart, Hannover, Schalke and Hoffenheim boss oversaw the club's rise through the divisions over seven years, before he handed over the reins of sporting director to Markus Krösche, who left the club in 2021 to join Eintracht Frankfurt.

-One of Schneider's successors at the Mercedes-Benz Arena, Sven Mislintat, had a brief career in amateur football but made his name as a scout at Dortmund, forging a reputation as one of football's most talented talent-spotters when building Jürgen Klopp's double-winning team between 2010 and 2012.
+One of Schneider's successors at Stuttgart, Sven Mislintat, had a brief career in amateur football but made his name as a scout at Dortmund, forging a reputation as one of football's most talented talent-spotters when building Jürgen Klopp's double-winning team between 2010 and 2012.
+Stuttgart are now headed by former player Christian Gentner, who reports to Fabian Wohlgemuth (board member for sport).

 But as he explained, the sporting director's responsibility runs far deeper than simply convincing players to sign on the dotted line – he must also play strategist, sounding board, and even lunch date to Dortmund's local heroes.